Starbots-creative/stoke-on-trent-college/README.md

 ### Project Structure & Workflow

-1. Clone this Repository – This repo contains the porject you will be working on ready for and set up for your contribution.
+1. Clone this Repository – This repo contains the project you will be working on.
 2. Create a Branch – Each student will create a new branch for their assigned component.
 3. Build Your Component – Develop your assigned component inside the /components folder using React.
 4. Submit a Pull Request (PR) – Once your component is ready, create a pull request to the main branch.